+Students are given a course description at the beginning of the academic year to reflect the objectives and assignments of the seminar.
 Field seminars cover a variety of topics, both generalist and specific, and follow the "beginnings, middles, and endings" theme.
-Some content areas are raised in each semester, with a different and more complex focus in the later semesters, building upon previously obtained knowledge and skills.
+Some content areas are raised in each semester, with a different and more complex focus, building upon previously obtained knowledge and skills.
+Seminar instructors/liaisons are responsible for the development of written and/or oral assignments for students in their respective seminar.